 How the course is taught

 The course is taught online in a learning platform and is self-paced.
 With each module you will be assigned reading material and then asked to reflect on the reading through a written response.
 You will be given written feedback on your reflections and opportunities to clarify or ask questions.
 For more on how courses are designed, read Online Learning and Curated Content and How I Teach Online Courses.

 DeeAnna Nagel is the course facilitator.
 She has 25 years of experience in the field of mental health counseling and she is an Approved Clinical Supervisor.

 How to Register

-After paying for the CE option, you will be registered within 2 business days (usually sooner).
+You will be registered within 2 business days (usually sooner).
 This is a self-directed course and you have 1 year to complete.

 Once you are registered you will receive an email from the learning platform system so be sure to check your spam folder.

 Clinical Supervision Series Part 1

 (Required textbook not included: Clinical Supervision in the Helping Professions: A Practical Guide (2nd edition) by Corey, Haynes, Moulton and Muratori)